abbysharrock/abbyswebsite/content/authors/admin/_index.md

   url: https://www.wgtn.ac.nz

 # Short bio (displayed in user profile at end of posts)
-bio: My research involves the discovery and engineering of enzymes for anti-cancer gene therapy and targeted cell ablation applications
+bio: My research involves the discovery and engineering of enzymes for anti-cancer gene therapy and targeted cell ablation applications.

 # Interests to show in About widget
 interests: